 An IPMC sheet consists of a polymer host and a metal coating.
 In our experiments, we have used NafionTM 117, coated with a thin layer of platinum.
 Mass transfer and electrostatic simulations are done in three mechanical domains - pure backbone polymer, pure platinum coating, and mixture of polymer and platinum - some platinum diffuses into the polymer during coating process [21].
 Physical properties and dimensions of pure, 2 μm thick platinum coating are considered only when calculating bending.
-That gives us five mechanical domains as shown in Fig. 4.1.
-Most simulations are carried out for an IPMC strip, $2 - 4 cm \log$, 200 μm thick polymer, including 10 μm thick Pt diffusion region on each side, coated with 2 μm thick platinum, in a cantilever configuration - one end of the strip is fixed.
+That gives us five mechanical domains as shown in Fig. 3.1.
+Most simulations are carried out for an IPMC strip, $2 - 4 \ cm \ \log, 200 \ \mu m$ thick platinum, in a cantilever configuration - one end of the strip is fixed.

 The Nernst-Planck equation describes diffusion, convection and in presence of electric field and charges, migration of the particles.
 The general form of the equation is where C is concentration, D diffusion constant, F Faraday constant, \vec{u} velocity, z charge number, φ electric potential, and μ mobility of species, which is found by using known relation $\mu = D/(RT)$.
 There T is absolute temperature and R universal gas constant.
 Mobile counter ions are described by Eq.
-(4.1).
+(3.1).
 As anions are fixed, they maintain constant charge density throughout the polymer.
-After a voltage is applied to the electrodes of an IPMC, all free cations will start migrating towards cathode, causing current in the outer electric circuit.
-Because of the fact that ions cannot move beyond the boundary of the polymer, charges start to accumulate, resulting in increase of the electric field, which cancels out the applied one.
-The process could be described by Gauss' Law:
+After a voltage is applied to the electrodes of an IPMC, all free cations will start migrating towards cathode, causing current in the

-$$\frac{\partial C}{\partial t} + \nabla \cdot \left(-D\nabla C - z\mu F C \nabla \phi \right) = -\vec{u} \cdot \nabla C, \tag{4.1}$$ where ρ_c is charge density, ε is absolute dielectric constant and E is the strength of the electric
+$$\frac{\partial C}{\partial t} + \nabla \cdot \left(-D\nabla C - z\mu F C \nabla \phi \right) = -\vec{u} \cdot \nabla C, \qquad (3.1)$$